 Chichen Itza in Mexico was named a Wonder of the World in 2007, and is probably the most well-known of all the ruins in the surrounding area.
 But the Maya civilization spread throughout the entire region during its height of power (between 250 and 900 AD), which means that Chichen Itza is just one of many ruins to explore.

 There’s incredible ruins in nearby nations such as Guatemala, Belize and Honduras – and they’re well worth seeking out.
-Without further ado, here are five lesser-known spots that we think are just as wonderful as Chichen Itza:
+Without further ado, here are six lesser-known spots that we think are just as wonderful as Chichen Itza:

 Perhaps the most unique ruin, Tulum sits on an ocean bluff overlooking stunning views of Caribbean Sea.
 You can even jump in the ocean from the base of the temples during your visit!